AaltoSciComp/scicomp-docs/tech/sphinx-docs.rst

 Properties of good documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Organized
-- Easy to use
+- Organized, easy to use
 - Versioned
 - Anyone can contribute
-- Shareable
-- Reuseable
-- Open-source
+- Shareable, reuseable, licensed
+- No lock-in, can migrate later
+- Plain text so 50 years of text processing development (``grep``,
+  ``sed``), etc all work.
+- Not standalone, can integrate with other materials
+  (e.g. ``literalinclude``).
-- git?
+- git? (naturally comes out of the above)